 Betaine is usually taken with folic acid, vitamin B6 and vitamin B12.
 Betaine supplements are manufactured as a byproduct of sugar beet processing.
 They can be found in powder, tablet or capsule forms.
 Betaine isn’t recommended for children or infants, unless it’s specifically prescribed by a health care provider to treat certain conditions, normally genetic diseases that involve liver malfunctioning.

 According to reports, wheat bran/wheat germ is the single highest source of naturally occurring betaine.
-Therefore, in the average American’s diet, baked products that contain wheat germ —including foods like breads, crackers, cookies and four tortillas — are thought to be major contributors to betaine intake.
-These are not necessarily the healthiest sources of betaine, but because these types of processed products are unfortunately eaten in high quantities in the U.S diet, they are usually how people obtain enough betaine on a daily basis.
+Therefore, in the average American’s diet, baked products that contain wheat germ —including foods like breads, crackers, cookies and flour tortillas — are thought to be major contributors to betaine intake.
+These are not necessarily the healthiest sources of betaine, but because these types of processed products are unfortunately eaten in high quantities in the U.S. diet, they are usually how people obtain enough betaine on a daily basis.
 (7)

 Alcoholic beverages, such as wine and beer, also contain low to moderate levels of betaine, so their high consumption rates make them another key contributor of betaine in the American diet.
 However, keep in mind that there are definitely healthier alternatives to getting the levels of betaine that you need.
 For example, betaine can be found in nutrient-rich foods like spinach, beets, certain ancient whole grains (which are especially beneficial if they are sprouted first), and certain types of meat and poultry.